 We’ve put together below some ways you can help with your waste during this time.

 Help us to keep our services running by making sure the right things are in the right bin.

 To find out what you can and can’t recycle in Norfolk, head over to our bins at home section where you can find a comprehensive list of items.

 Don’t forget to keep your recycling Clean, Dry and Loose.

 Any changes to your waste collections, including food waste and garden waste bins can be found on your local council website and social media.

-New guidelines come into place on 24 July regarding the use of face coverings; you can make a face covering from textile you have at home.
+You can make a face covering from textiles you have at home.
 Click here to find out how to make yours.

 If you have been isolating due to a suspected case of Coronavirus it is important that you dispose of your waste differently to help avoid the spread of the virus.